TarCode/meteor-apollo-todo/README.md

-# Meteor + Apollo boilerplate

-A simple kit to start experimenting with Apollo, Meteor and React.
+# Todo with Meteor and Apollo

+A todo list with GraphQL query and mutation built using the  [Apollo Graphql Meteor Starter Kit](https://github.com/apollographql/meteor-starter-kit)

 ### Includes
-- GraphQL server running with Express bound to the Meteor app
+- GraphQL server running with Express bound to the Meteor app using Meteor Mongo for persistence
+- Materialize and Material Icons
 - Apollo client
 - React
-- Accounts UI, Basic & password
 - ES6 syntax

 Check `package.json` for specific versions